Yamuna: Purifying waters

 Like the Ganges, the Yamuna River is highly venerated in Hinduism in the form of a river and as the goddess Yamuna.
 The Yamuna is considered a river of heaven.
 The Rig Veda includes the Yamuna River as one of the seven sacred rivers, along with the Ganges.
 According to Hindu mythology, the River was brought to Earth by the ascetic practice of the Seven Sages where she first descended on Mount Kalinda.
 Therefore, Yamuna is also known as Kalindi.

 The Padma Purana describes Yamuna's purifying properties and states that her waters cleanse the mind from sin.
 It also mentions that bathing in her sacred waters frees one from the torments of death.
 Art from the Gupta period depict Yamuna and Ganga on the entrances and doorjambs of temples and sacred places.
 Upon passing through these doors, visitors were symbolically purified by these rivers.

+Some religious figures (notably pilgrim priests of Mathura and Vrindavan) do not regard the physical pollution of the Yamuna to have any effect on the river's spiritual purity.
+The Braj region is where the worship of the Yamuna and its pollution is most pronounced.
+However, more and more Hindus no longer ritually bathe in the Yamuna, drink its water, or use its water for worship.
+In Vrindavan's holy shrines, bottled water is used instead.

 Goddess personified

 In her human form, Yamuna is the daughter of Surya, the sun god, and his wife Saranyu.
 She is the twin sister of Yama, the god of death, and is also known as Yami.
 The Agni Purana describes Yamuna as having a dark complexion, mounted on a turtle, and holding a pot in her hand.